-It’s January 2022 and LEGO have released the next official modular building set 10297 – Boutique Hotel.
-It has received generally positive responses from the LEGO community and for me, it is a great set to add to any LEGO city due to its unique shape and overall appeal as hotel.
+It’s January 2022 and LEGO® has released the next official modular building set 10297 – Boutique Hotel.
+It has received generally positive responses from the LEGO® community and for me, it is a great set to add to any LEGO® city due to its unique shape and overall appeal as a hotel.

-Even though it is a corner building, three of its sides actually has some façade that the LEGO builder can take advantage of when placing in their LEGO city.
+Even though it is a corner building, three of its sides actually have some façade that the LEGO® builder can take advantage of when placing in their LEGO® city.

 On the other side of the lobby, underneath the stairs, I placed a mini bar with different colored bottles as well as 2 tables with similar builds as the ones in the bar on the upper level of El Cubo.
 The mini gives life to an otherwise open space and creates a connection with the hotel and the bar.

 The rooms on the middle floor had great details so I only added a few items that visitors would normally see in a hotel.
-I’ve added smaller tables that had complementary bottle of water, glass and fruit.
-For the bigger room, I also added a tea pot and cup.
+I’ve added smaller tables that had a complimentary bottle of water, glass, and fruit.
+For the bigger room, I also added a teapot and cup.
 I do intend to try to add toilets to each room however, it’ll be very tricky due to the size restrictions of each room.

-The El Cubo Fine Art Boutique is a small space so I couldn’t add any more artworks.
-I just placed my minifig outside with a custom printed sticker of an artwork I made in real life.
+The El Cubo Fine Art Boutique is a small space so I couldn’t add any more artwork.
+I just placed my minifig outside with a custom-printed sticker of an artwork I made in real life.

-I do intend to try my hand on creating an alternate design for the Boutique Hotel so be on the look out in the future. ^_^
+I do intend to try my hand at creating an alternate design for the Boutique Hotel so be on the lookout in the future. ^_^

 If you have your own suggestions, please leave a comment below so others may also get some ideas for their own Boutique Hotel.
-I intend to post more improvements for the other LEGO modular buildings so be on the lookout for other blogs.
-I hope this post has been helpful for you.
+I intend to post more improvements for the other LEGO® modular buildings so be on the lookout for other blogs.
+I hope this post has been helpful to you.
 Until next time, keep building and having fun with LEGO!